|

 visit the U.S. Census Bureau's

 QuickFacts about Vermont web page.
+For maps of Vermont,

-The photograph at right shows the state capitol building
+The photograph above shows the state capitol building

 in Montpelier, Vermont.